top of page

 • A metal palette knife.
 Mine are really cheap, about £5 for a pack.

-• Acrylic gesso primer, any brand, it doesn't matter.
-I'm using Liquitex basic.
+• Acrylic gesso primer, any brand, I'm using Liquitex basic.

 • A selection of water-soluble crayons and pencils.
 I use Stabilo Woodies, Inktense pencils and blocks, Caran D'Ache Neopastels (oil) and Neopastels 2 (water soluble), plus charcoal and white chalk.

 • Acrylic paint - I am using student grade System 3 by Daler Rowney in my chosen primaries.
-You'll need YOUR favorite blue, red and yellow, plus Titanium white and a lot of it!
+You'll need YOUR favorite blue, red, and yellow, plus Titanium white and a lot of it!
 Don't buy a set, they are a waste of money, you can make all the colours you'll need from your favourite primaries plus white.
 We'll use a limited palette so go for colours that you like to wear or looks at in your home.
-I'm using Phthalo blue, Burnt Sienna an Cadium Yellow and I would say I use about a teacup for of each. *I buy my paints from www.artdiscount.com as they are by far the cheapest online supplier in the UK.
-500ml of system 3 is approx £8.70ish and more than double elsewhere.
+I'm using Phthalo blue, Burnt Sienna, and Cad Yellow, and I would say I use about a teacupful of each. *I buy my paints from www.artdiscount.com as they are by far the cheapest online supplier in the UK.
+500ml of system 3 is approx £9ish and more than double elsewhere.

 • Cold Wax medium.
 NB this is MY personal choice to finish my work, you do not have to use this.
 I don't like varnish so I wax my paintings.
 I'm using Zest-it cold wax oil painting medium.